StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-Any claim relating to {APP_NAME}, {DOMAIN}, or any other {COMPANY_POSSESSIVE} web sites and software shall be governed by the laws of the United States without regard to its conflict of law provisions.
+Any claim relating to {APP_NAME}, {APP_DOMAIN}, or any other {APP_COMPANY_POSSESSIVE} web sites and software shall be governed by the laws of the United States without regard to its conflict of law provisions.

 General Terms and Conditions applicable to Use of a Web Site.